douo/ActivityBuilder/README.md

                     .forContent((activity,text) -> showToast(activity,text));

-This way this is an improvement is not a solution, especially related to the update of the View.
+This way is an improvement not a solution, especially related to the situation about update of the View.
 It is recommended to use the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel.html) and [Databinding](https://developer.android.com/topic/libraries/data-binding/index.html) to define lambda and implement updates to View.